 Risk management plan

 UN Youth Tasmania is committed to ensuring that all of our participants and volunteers have a fun and safe experience at our events.
-To help us to make sure that this happens at State Conference, we have a comprehensive risk management plan that outlines possible risks and steps to minimus those risks.
-If you have more specific questions about our risk management plan, please feel free to contact our Head of Welfare for State Conference, Cassady Swinbourne.
+To help us to make sure that this happens at State Conference, we have a comprehensive risk management plan that outlines possible risks and steps to minimise those risks.
+If you have more specific questions about our risk management plan, please feel free to contact our Director of Human Resources, Liam Weber.

 Our Welfare Policies